 Technology

-The SuperHybrid van Cooll is the one-to-one replacement for the condensing boiler in existing homes and can be combined with both high- and low-temperature heating and does not have a separate outdoor unit.
-The heat pump is powered by gas or hydrogen and extracts heat from the outside air, saving 30 to 50% on gas and reducing CO2 emissions by 30 to 50%.
-Typical of Cooll is that this is done without a significant increase in electricity consumption.
+Our thermally driven heat pump is a one-to-one replacement for the condensing boiler in existing homes.
+I can be combined with both high- and low-temperature heating and does not have a separate outdoor unit.
+It is powered by natural gas or hydrogen and extracts heat from the outside air, achieving a reduction on gas usage and CO² emissions of 30 to 40%.
+All without increasing electricity consumption.
 Savings greater than 40% can be achieved by replacing older heating appliances or in combination with complementary sustainable techniques in the heating system.

-The SuperHybrid is compact, quiet, low-maintenance and has a limited payback period.
+Cooll’s heat pump is compact, quiet, low-maintenance and has a limited payback period.
 This makes the heat pump ideally suited for existing homes.
-Tens of euros are saved each month without loss of comfort.
+Tens of euros are saved each month without loosing any comfort.
 Label improvements are made in an achievable and affordable way to meet climate objectives.

 Functioning